 If your insurance costs don’t fall within these ranges, there’s a good chance that you are paying too much.

-So what causes the fluctuation among the prices for business insurance in Alliance?
+So what causes the fluctuation among the prices for business and auto truck insurance?

 First, there are only a handful of insurance companies that can properly insure a small business.
 Given that insurance is controlled by each state individually, only the largest insurance companies with the resources to comply with 50+ different sets of regulation can adequately insure any given business.